 All mining activities in Colombia are Governed by the Colombian Ministry of Mines and Energy and by the National Agency of Mining (ANM).
 These bodies collectively interpret the laws and regulations, and their application to the sector covering the mine permit application through to mine operations, and post mine reclamation.
+Here’s how you can obtain a mining title in Colombia.

 How to get a mining title in Colombia?